ncatlab/nlab-content/pages/7040.md

 ## Consistency

 Solovay proved that dream mathematics is [[consistent theory|consistent]] if the existence of an [[inaccessible cardinal]] is consistent with [[ZFC]].
-More precisely, Solovay showed how to construct a [[model]] of dream mathematics from any model of $ZFC$ with an inaccessible cardinal.
+More precisely, Solovay showed how to construct a [[model]] of dream mathematics (now called the _Solovay model_) from any model of $ZFC$ with an inaccessible cardinal.

-[[Shaharon Shelah]] later showed that one could start with any model of $ZFC$ and construct a model of $ZF + DC$ in which every set of reals has the Baire property; conversely, [[Ernst Specker]] had already shown that an inaccessible cardinal must be consistent if the perfect set property is.
-Various intermediate results for Lebesgue measurability are also known.
+[[Saharon Shelah]] later showed that one could start with *any* model of $ZFC$ and construct a model of $ZF + DC$ in which every set of reals has the Baire property; on the other hand, [[Ernst Specker]] had already shown that an inaccessible cardinal must be consistent if the perfect set property is.
+Various intermediate consistency results for Lebesgue measurability are also known, but a complete characterisation is still elusive.

 ## Properties